Stainless Stress Values

 High Strength or Low Strength

-Half of the listing have note G5, indicating that the strength level of the material is set above the customary 66% yield limit.
+Half of the listings have note G5, indicating that the strength level of the material is set above the customary 66% yield limit.
 The use of these values is not recommended for flanges, but not prohibited.
 Our experience indicates that ASME VIII-1 Appendix 2 and Y flange designs are highly conservative.
-It is our policy to use high strength materials for these applications except when registering in the province of Alberta which has an requirement to use the low strength values, or when the customer prohibits it.
+It is our policy to use high strength materials for these applications except when registering in the province of Alberta which has a requirement to use the low strength values, or when the customer prohibits it.